UdithSandaruwan/coffee-shop-management-system/README.md

-# pdsa-assesement-4
-This program was created for the assessment 4 of module of Programming Data Structures and Algorithms in HND program.
+This program was created for the course work of module of Enterprice Application Development in Diploma program.
+This is a simple program design to demostrate the system of a coffee shop.

-Partners are ;
-  *COHNDSE232F-001 (me)
-  *COHNDSE232F-055
-  *COHNDSE232F-002